 Do you want to stop in Hermanus, Wilderness, Knysna, Plettenberg Bay, or all of the above?

-Luckily, the driving distances aren’t long–Cape Town to Port Elizabeth in the Eastern Cape is only a little over 8 hours driven straight through–but time management will be key to getting the most out of the Garden Route in 3 days.
+Luckily, the driving distances aren’t long!
+Cape Town to Port Elizabeth in the Eastern Cape is only a little over 8 hours if you drive straight through.

 Where to Stay Along the Garden Route

-Located just a short walk from the center of Wilderness and with a clear view of the beautiful beach, Sea La Vie has everything you could want in a boutique property: a friendly manager, two dogs who live onsite, a delicious breakfast, and great decor.
+Beyond the location, it has everything else you could want in a boutique property: a friendly manager, two dogs who live onsite, a delicious breakfast, and great decor.
+We would love to return one day!

 Check rates & book your stay at Sea La Vie!